 How to apply:

 - Students must apply online at www.academy.northwestern.edu.
-The application will be accepted through February 15, 2016.

 - If chosen as a finalist, students will be required to attend a brief meet and greet with NorthwesternAcademy advisors.